JMAConsulting/biz.jmaconsulting.generaljournal/README.md

   * To add a new general journal entry, navigate to Contributions >> New General Journal Entry, fill in the form fields, and click Save.
   * To view existing general journal entries, navigate to Contributions >> Manage General Journal Entries.

-JMA Consulting develops and maintains this General Journal Entry extension.
+JMA Consulting develops and maintains this extension.

 Many thanks to IIDA for sponsoring its development.
 Thanks also to LCD Services for collaborating during its development.